abapGit/docs.abapgit.org/src/user-guide/reference/folders-filenames.md

 `Changed package assignment for object { type } { name }`

 If an object is assigned to a different package/folder in the repository, abapGit will show a warning.
-Pulling such objects will automatically reassign the object to the new pacakge.
+Pulling such objects will automatically reassign the object to the new package.

 `Files for object { type } { name } are not placed in the same folder`

 For objects that are split into several files, all files must be included in the same folder.
-This can happen if files are moved manually in git.
-To resolve the issue, move the files to the same folder in git.
+This can happen if files are moved manually in Git.
+To resolve the issue, move the files to the same folder in Git.

 `Package { package } already exists but is not a sub-package of { top package }.
 Check your package and folder logic, and either assign { package } to the package hierarchy of { top package } or remove package { package } from the repository.`

-If package already exist but is not included in the package hierarchy of the package assigned to the repository, then a manual change of the package is required i.e. setting a parent package to the repo package (or one of its sub-packages).
+If a package already exists but is not included in the package hierarchy of the package assigned to the repository, then a manual change of the package is required i.e. setting a parent package to the repo package (or one of its sub-packages).
 We don't do this automatically since it's not clear where in the hierarchy the new package should be located or whether the sub package shall be removed from the repo.

 `Package and path do not match for object { type } { name }`

 This warning can happen if an object that is part of the repository exists already in the SAP system but is *not* included in the package hierarchy.
-Either delete the object (and pull it from the repo afterwards) or assign it to a package in the hierarchy.
+Either delete the object (and pull it from the repo afterward) or assign it to a package in the hierarchy.

 `Multiple files with same filename { filename }`

 Aside from the special name for packages (`package.devc.xml`) all filenames in the repository (under the starting folder) must be unique.
 If this is not the case, rename the files accordingly.

 `Filename is empty for object { type } { name }`